guneeshvats/Indian-Court-System-Data-preparation-for-ASR-Whisper-Fine-tuning/README.md

    ```bash
    sysctl -n hw.ncpu
    ```
-This will be helpful for the parameter - `num_workers` in `silence_removal_parallel.py` file from audio files
+This will be helpful for the parameter - `num_workers` in `silence_removal_parallel.py` file from scripts folder

 ## Steps to Run the Project

 ### 1. Data Preparation
-We started by preparing the dataset:
+We started by preparing the dataset given to us in `dataset.csv` file:
 - Remove silence from audio files.
-- Perform speaker diarization using Pyannote.audio.
+- Perform speaker diarization using `Pyannote.audio` model.
+You would need to use your hugging face token for this file for a gated model from pyannote.
-- Align the speaker diarization with the corresponding transcripts.
+- Align the speaker diarization with the corresponding transcripts and generate the json files for each pair of transcript and audio files.
+All those json files are stored in `data/text_aligned_json_files`
 - Split the original audio based on the aligned segments.

 ### 2. Fine-tune Whisper Model